bryanthaboi/boisclubsocketserver/readme.md

 ![Jest](https://img.shields.io/badge/jest-%5E29.7.0-brightgreen)
 ![Axios](https://img.shields.io/badge/axios-%5E1.7.2-brightgreen)

-## 🌟 Why Boi's Club Socket Server?
+## 🌟 Why BC Socket Server?

 Vercel doesn't support WebSockets, but that shouldn't stop you from adding real-time functionality to your applications!
 This WebSocket server is designed to be deployed on platforms that support WebSockets (like Heroku), complementing your Vercel deployments and bringing the power of real-time communication to your projects.
+Also it's called BC Socket Server because I am BryanThaBoi, and I call my network the Boi's Club.
+It's not a gender thing, don't worry.

 ## ✨ Features

 - 🔌 Robust WebSocket server using Node.js and Express
+- 📊 Real-time dashboard for monitoring connected clients
+- 🧪 Comprehensive Jest test coverage
 - 🐞 Optional Bugsnag integration for error tracking
 - 📝 Winston logger for comprehensive logging
 - 🔒 Simple authentication middleware for specific routes